yosemitebandit/openbts-python/readme.md

 $ nosetests --detailed-errors
 ```

+We have quite a few similar unit tests between components.
+Many could be written against `openbts.core.BaseComponent`, as the components
+all inherit from this single class.
+But it seems better to individually
+inspect the functionality of each class in `openbts.components`.
+Anyway,
+onward..

-Running the integration tests require a live OpenBTS instance
+Running the integration tests requires one to have a live OpenBTS instance
 running on the same machine.
-The test will modify real system parameters, so run it with caution,
+The test will modify real system parameters,
-or better yet, against a system not in prod.
+so run it with caution, or better yet, against a system not in prod.

 ```shell
 $ python integration_test.py